An overview

 )

-This function returns the input dataset where the (specified) columns are converted into Date if the condition is met.
+This function returns the input dataset where the (specified) columns are converted into Date if the conditions are met.

 study_id | event_name | country_code | country_name | date.of.admission | dateOfBirth | date_first_pcr_positive_test | sex |